Rhosinjay-cyb/Azure-Firewall/README.md

 ![image](VMs.png)

 The Azure Firewall (Project-FW) of basic SKU is deployed in the AzureFirewall subnet.
 The public and private IP address of the firewall are noted and would be used in further configurations.
+The firewall policy (Project-FWP) is also created alongside the deployment of the firewall.

 ![image](FW.png)